 22. Cubaocho Museum & Performing Arts Center

 If you are looking for a unique way to learn about Cuba’s rich history armed with a cocktail in hand, then a trip to CubaOcho is not to be missed.

 Home to Miami’s most extensive collection of 19th-and early 20th-century Cuban art, this space’s walls are lined with both modern and pre-revolutionary work.

 CubaOcho is also a live music venue with an impressive rum collection, making it an eclectic place bringing together various art expressions—with delicious cocktails!
 It’s one of our preferred stops for live performances in Miami, particularly on Viernes Culturales nights.

 If you’re a fan of the arts, a stop at this lively art, cultural, and entertainment space is a must on Calle Ocho.

 Address: 1465 SW 8th St., Miami, FL 33135

 Little Havana Calle Ocho Itinerary Map

-Overflowing with energy, Little Havana’s Calle Ocho offers a warm introduction to the city’s vibrant community and is the perfect place to spend some time while in South Florida.
+Overflowing with energy, Little Havana’s Calle Ocho offers a warm introduction to the city’s vibrant Cuban culture and community.
+It is the perfect place to spend some time while in South Florida.